GAMING PC BUILD

 This pint-sized powerhouse has the looks, features and space-saving size to fit in any gaming setup.
 Based on M-ATX (micro-ATX) motherboards on both AMD and Intel platforms, it features premium steel construction and tempered glass side panel, mesh-ventilated front panel, and synchronized RGB system cooling fans and case lighting accents.

-The base specification is designed as an Entry Level Tier, built upon AMD Ryzen 3 or Intel Core i3 processors, NVIDIA GeForce GTX series graphics, AMD and Intel B-series chipsets, 8GB of fast DDR4 memory, and solid state drive storage.
+The base specification is designed as an Entry Level Tier, built upon AMD Ryzen 3 or Intel Core i3 processors, NVIDIA GeForce GTX series graphics, AMD and Intel B-series chipsets, 16GB of fast DDR4 memory, and solid-state drive storage.

-Medium and High-End Tier specifications options are then possible, by choosing upgrades into the AMD Ryzen 5 and 7, and Intel Core i5 and i7 series processors, NVIDIA GTX graphics, and selecting more memory and storage.
+Medium and High-End Tier specifications options are then possible, by choosing upgrades into the AMD Ryzen 5 and 7, and Intel Core i5 and i7 series processors, NVIDIA RTX and AMD Radeon RX graphics, and selecting more memory and storage.

 The Allied Patriot